 Sunrise Calendar – This is more of a personal choice, but I absolutely love the Sunrise Calendar app because I’m able to sync it with my Trello board (and many other apps).
 That way I receive a notification anytime an article is due, or is about to be published.

-Lifecycle of a Foundr article
+The lifecycle of a Foundr article

 So now that you know what principles and tools we use, let’s give you a tour of how Foundr creates and publishes an online article!